peterhinch/micropython-font-to-py/FONT_TO_PY.md

 Any requirement for arguments -xr will be specified in the device driver documentation.
 Bit reversal is required by some display hardware.

+Using the -f argument with a variable pitch source font will produce a fixed pitch result.
+A better apearance would be achieved by using a font designed as monospaced.

 There have been reports that producing fonts with Unicode characters outside the ASCII set from ttf files is unreliable.
 If expected results are not achieved, use an otf font.
 I have successfully created Cyrillic and extended